sharey1337/Discord-Ticket-System-V14/README.md

 ## About the project

 Updates will be done very frequently so do not hesitate to put a star to stay informed, this project has been created for the new person intersted for code.

+## shwrey's note

+This bot was made by a guy named Noam.
+I just made the language of the bot and the English languages in the code for my Turkish friends. İyi kullanmanız dileğiyle

 Made with ❤️ by Noam.